Certain requests and responses should be implemented by all BAPS3

 service.
 There is no defined ordering on the strings.

-If a service provides FEATURES PlayStop FileLoad End
+If a service provides FEATURES PlayStop FileLoad End, the GET

 Internal API response.